videojs/videojs-contrib-hls/README.md

 * can be used as an initialization option

-When the `useCueTags` property is set to `true,` a text track is created with the id 'hls-segment-metadata' and kind 'metadata'.
+When the `useCueTags` property is set to `true,` a text track is created with label 'hls-segment-metadata' and kind 'metadata'.
 The track is then added to `player.textTracks()`.
 Whenever a segment associated with a cue tag is playing, the cue tags will be listed as a properties inside of a stringified JSON object under its active cue's `text` property.
 The properties that are currently